cesaredef/cecast/README.md

 90  86     93      cha  0.0548  0.0333  0.0918  -139.7738  Karitiana  1454  1:22  data:vin=38%,cha=57%,v-c=5%   52_estimates_with_logLike<3.4:vin=46%,cha=15%,v-c=38%
 ```

-In this example, Papuan emerges as the best source of contamination, likely due to chance, given that only ~1,500 reads are involved.
-The log-likelihood differences are minimal.
-This serves as a simplified illustration, using a limited dataset, to explain the procedure.
-More extensive examples with larger datasets will demonstrate scenarios where the choice of contamination source significantly impacts results.
+First, notice that using the same sample, Yoruba, as both the reference and source of contamination typically results in a lower contamination estimate.
+This is not the case for Mbuti because the sample used for the reference is different from that used for the source of containation.
+This is not the case for Mbuti, where the reference and source samples are different.
+In this example (excluding the mentioned Yoruba estimate), Papuan emerges as the best source of contamination, likely due to chance given the limited dataset (only ~1,500 reads).
+While log-likelihood differences are minimal, larger datasets will better demonstrate the impact of contamination source selection.
+This serves as a simplified illustration to explain the procedure.